zonneplan/KiBot/README.md

-  -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -p, --copy-options               Copy plot options from the PCB file -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all` -v, --verbose                    Show debugging information
+  -i, --invert-sel                 Generate the outputs not listed as targets -l, --list                       List available outputs (in the config file) -p, --copy-options               Copy plot options from the PCB file -P, --copy-and-expand            As -p but expand the list of layers -q, --quiet                      Remove information logs -s PRE, --skip-pre PRE           Skip preflights, comma separated or `all` -v, --verbose                    Show debugging information